vistaio/vista-clients/js/react-vista-js/README.md

 Vista has React components that streamline adding permissions to your platform:

 * VistaCheck: dynamically adjusts UI based on permissions checks
-* VistaGrant: 'control panel' that allows your admins to grant teammates roles.
+* VistaGrant: 'control panel' that allows your admins to grant teammates roles (can be scoped by orgId).
+This component can be styled to your needs.
+* VistaRoles: Component that shows list of Roles (can be scoped by orgId).
 This component can be styled to your needs.

 ## Reference